alleyinteractive/elasticsearch-extensions/README.md

 plugin needs to write.
-Specific DSL structures will differ based on which adapter is being used, so the adapters are each responsible for modifying the DSL that is written by the plugin in use in order to establish the same functionality for a developer or user irrespective of which adapter is in use.
+Specific DSL structures will differ based on which adapter is being used, so the adapters are each responsible for modifying the DSL that is written by the plugin in use in order to establish the same functionality for a developer or user irrespective of their chosen integration.

 This plugin uses a
 [factory pattern](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming))